 - 1. Determine the Key Management Mode employed by the algorithm used to determine the Content Encryption Key (CEK) value.
-(This is the algorithm recorded in the alg (algorithm) header parameter of the resulting JWE.) - 2.
-When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random Content Encryption Key (CEK) value.
+(This is the algorithm recorded in the alg (algorithm) Header Parameter of the resulting IWE.) - When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random Content Encryption Key (CEK) value.
 See RFC 4086 [RFC4086] for considerations on generating random values.
 The CEK MUST have a length equal to that required for the content encryption algorithm. - 3.
 When Direct Key Agreement or Key Agreement with Key Wrapping are employed, use the key agreement algorithm to compute the value of the agreed upon key.
 When Direct Key Agreement is employed, let the Content Encryption Key (CEK) be the agreed upon key.
 When Key Agreement with Key Wrapping is employed, the agreed upon key will be used to wrap the CEK. - 4.
 When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, encrypt the CEK to the recipient and let the result be the JWE Encrypted Key. - 5.
-Otherwise, when Direct Key Agreement or Direct Encryption are employed, let

-- the JWE Encrypted Key be the empty octet sequence. - 6.
+When Direct Key Agreement or Direct Encryption are employed, let the JWE Encrypted Key be the empty octet sequence. - 6.
 When Direct Encryption is employed, let the Content Encryption Key (CEK) be the shared symmetric key. - 7.
-Base64url encode the JWE Encrypted Key to create the Encoded JWE Encrypted Key - 8.
-If the JWE JSON Serialization is being used, repeat this process for each recipient. - 9.
+Compute the encoded key value BASE64URL(JWE Encrypted Key). - 8.
+If the JWE JSON Serialization is being used, repeat this process (steps 1-7) for each recipient. - 9.
 Generate a random JWE Initialization Vector of the correct size for the content encryption algorithm (if required for the algorithm); otherwise, let the JWE Initialization Vector be the empty octet sequence. - 10.
-Base64url encode the JWE Initialization Vector to create the Encoded JWE Initialization Vector. - 11.
-Compress the Plaintext if a zip parameter was included. - 12.
+Compute the encoded initialization vector value BASE64URL(JWE Initialization Vector). - 11.
+If a zip parameter was included, compress the Plaintext using the specified compression algorithm. - 12.
 Serialize the (compressed) Plaintext into an octet sequence M. - 13.
-Create a JWE Header containing the encryption parameters used.
-Note that white space is explicitly allowed in the representation and no canonicalization need be performed before encoding. - 14.
-Base64url encode the octets of the UTF-8 representation of the JWE Protected Header to create the Encoded JWE Header.
-If the JWE Protected Header is not present (which can only happen when using the JWE JSON Serialization and no protected member is present), let the Encoded JWE Header be the empty string. - 15.
-Let the Additional Authenticated Data encryption parameter be the octets of the ASCII representation of the Encoded JWE Header value. - 16.
-Encrypt M using the CEK, the JWE Initialization Vector, and the Additional Authenticated Data value using the specified content encryption algorithm to create the JWE Ciphertext value and the JWE Authentication Tag (which is the Authentication Tag output from the encryption operation). - 17.
-Base64url encode the JWE Ciphertext to create the Encoded JWE Ciphertext. - 18.
-Base64url encode the JWE Authentication Tag to create the Encoded JWE Authentication Tag. - 19.
-The five encoded parts are result values used in both the JWE Compact Serialization and the JWE JSON Serialization representations. - 20.
-Create the desired serialized output.
-The JWE Compact Serialization of this result is the concatenation of the Encoded JWE Header, the Encoded JWE Encrypted Key, the Encoded JWE Initialization Vector, the Encoded JWE Ciphertext, and the Encoded JWE Authentication Tag in that order, with the five strings being separated by four period ('.') characters.
-The JWE JSON Serialization is described in Section 7.2.
+Create the JSON object(s) containing the desired set of Header Parameters, which together comprise the JWE Header: the JWE Protected Header, and if the JWE JSON Serialization is being used, the JWE Shared Unprotected Header and